vitalii-samoilenko/ai-chat-bot/readme.md

 Grant access via https://www.twitch.tv/activate?public=true&device-code=ABCDEFGH
 ```

-You must follow this link and activate __DeviceCode__ for the bot account.
+You must follow given link and activate __DeviceCode__ for the bot account.
 Alternatively you can set it manually and skip this step (refer to [Device code grant flow](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/#device-code-grant-flow))

 Once started, client will join its' own channel and allow __Moderators__ to execute commands.
 Supported commands are: